 7. Ordinance No. 2023-06-Public Hearing /Second and Final Reading.
-An Ordinance of the City of Indian Rocks Beach, Florida, providing for an amendment to Section 74-63 of the Code of Ordinances pertaining to the operation of vessels within the City's coastal waters in the Gulf of Mexico; providing for the incorporation of recitals; providing for approval of an amendment to the City's Code to establish a public bathing beach area limited to manually propelled vessels only to conform to Florida's Statutes and Administrative Code; providing for an effective date.
+An Ordinance of the City of Indian Rocks Beach, Florida, providing for an amendment to Section 74-63 of the Code of Ordinances pertaining to the operation of vessels within the City's coastal waters in the Gulf of Mexico; providing for the incorporation of recitals; providing for approval of an amendment to the City's Code to establish a public bathing beach area limited to manually propelled vessels only to conform to Florida's Statutes and Administrative Code; providing for severability; providing for the repeal of all ordinances in conflict herewith; and providing for an effective date.